Trevahok/educayshun/README.md

 ```

+## Misc Framework features

+- constants.mjs files contains names like 'faculty' or 'student' for internationalisation/ localisation purposes in
+- Flash messages using `req.session.messages` and `req.session.errors` which can be accessed by Pug as `messages` and `errors`.
+- All redirects take an optional `?next=` Query parameter that will redirect to current page or specified page after the redirection is complete.
+- @hapi/joi based validation.
+- Mongoose based ODM for mongoDB.

 ## Auth Module
 ---

 Express-session is used to maintain server side sessions.
 It can be configured to use persistent MongoStore sessions.
-- constants.mjs files contains names like 'faculty' or 'student' for internationalisation/ localisation purposes in
+- 10 rounds of salted Hashes using bcrypt to store and compared passwords.
 - Authentication using `loginRequiredMiddleware`.
 - Authorization using `accessRequiredMiddleware` is based on a higher-order function that takes in `role` to return a middleware.
-- authContextMiddleware provides context data like `path` , `user` and flash messages `messages`  for Pug and other routes.
+- authContextMiddleware provides context data like `path` , `user`, `isAuthenticated()` and flash messages `messages`  for Pug and other routes.
-- Flash messages using `req.session.messages` which can be accessed by Pug as `messages`.
-- All redirects take an optional `?next=` Query parameter that will redirect to current page after the redirection is complete.
 - `req.session.user` object is set on successful login and contains :

 ```js